-In 1991, we created our Terms of Engagement a first for the apparel industry, that details what we require of our business partners in practices pertaining to everything from worker rights to the environment.
-We have been working to extend those manufacturing guidelines farther in our supply to the mills that create the fabric for our products.
-We are founding members of the Business for Social Responsibility Apparel Mills and Sundries Working Group, established to improve working conditions in fabric mills and sundry/component parts suppliers.
+In 1991, we created our Terms of Engagement, which was a first for the apparel industry and details what we require of our business partners in practices pertaining to everything from worker rights to the environment.

-We have been pleased to find that many of our fabric mill suppliers are already focused on sustainability.
-For example, one of our largest mill suppliers, in Mexico, operates one of the world’s largest privately owned waste water treatment plants.
+We’ve been working to extend these manufacturing guidelines further in our supply to the textile mills, but are happy to see that many of our fabric mill suppliers are already focused on sustainability.
+For example, one of our largest mill suppliers, in Mexico, operates one of the world’s largest privately owned wastewater treatment plants.
 This facility has state-of-the art technology that enables it to recycle approximately 75% of its water and direct it to other production processes, rest rooms and landscape irrigation.